dsn/node-atlassian-crowd/README.md

 # Atlassian Crowd Library for node.js #
-A node.js module for interacting with the Atlassian Crowd asynchronously.
+A node.js module for interacting with the Atlassian Crowd.

+Provides the ability to Add, Remove, and Manage Users and Groups as well as SSO functionality.

 ## Getting Started ##
 In order to use this module you will first need to configure an application in Atlassian Crowd and Configure the Remote IP Address.

-See the [Atlassian Crowd Documentation (Adding and Application)](https://confluence.atlassian.com/display/CROWD/Adding+an+Application#AddinganApplication-add) for assistance.
+See the [Atlassian Crowd Documentation (Adding an Application)](https://confluence.atlassian.com/display/CROWD/Adding+an+Application#AddinganApplication-add) for assistance.

 ## Usage ##
 ```javascript